eagletrt/micro-libs/priority-queue/README.md

 # priority-queue

-This priority queue is specifically tuned to work on Fenice's CAN-bus networks to deliver messages based on their priority and the time they have been waiting in queue.
+This priority queue is specifically tuned to work on CAN-bus networks to deliver messages based on their priority and the time they have been waiting in queue.
 In order to have the most predictable impact on the MCU's memory usage, all nodes are pre-allocated at the time of initialization.

 ### Priority and Starvation